jsacapdev/pytorch.play/readme.md

 `condap`

 Now you can fire up a terminal and manage the environment using the command line or VS Code.

+To fire up the navigator on linux use:

+`anaconda-navigator`

 ## References